Shwartz/website-generator/README.md

 ### Grunt
 Open your Terminal (console) and CD to /app/
-There are few you can use commands:
+There are few commands you can use:

  - `$ grunt php:server`